srobo/team-emails/SR2025/2025-01-22-competition-announcement.md

 Remember the second [challenge](https://studentrobotics.org/docs/resources/2025/challenges.html) deadline is this **Saturday 25th January** at **6pm**.

-The virtual league will be taking place in a couple of weeks.
+Next up, the virtual league will be taking place in a couple of weeks.
 The deadline to submit code is **Thursday 6th February** at **6pm** and the livestream will start at 1pm on Saturday 8th February.

 We have two more tech days coming up in a few weeks:
 * [**15th February 2025** - at Red River Software in Horsham](https://studentrobotics.org/events/sr2025/horsham-tech-day-february)